International Street and Ball Hockey Federation

-The International Street and Ball Hockey Federation (ISBHF) is the international governing body for the sport of street hockey.
+The International Street and Ball Hockey Federation (ISBHF) is the international sports governing body for street and ball hockey.
 It was established in June 1993 in Oshawa, Canada.
-The ISBHF is headquartered in Prague, Czech Republic.
+The ISBHF is headquartered in Prague, Czech Republic, and has been recognized as the official governing body by the International Ice Hockey Federation.

 Elio Pascuzzo of Canada is the current ISBHF President following his election to the post for the 2022–2024 term.

 Tournaments

-The ISBHF organizes World Championships and other tournaments around the world.
+The ISBHF organizes world championships for a number of competition classes and other tournaments around the world.
 These tournaments include: